ThinhPhamWannabeCoder/EcommerceAPI/README.md

 Welcome to the Ecommerce API project!
 This repository is dedicated to my learning journey in Backend Development using [Sails.js](https://sailsjs.com/).
 It serves as the culmination of my term project for my Major in [Management Information System](https://daotao.neu.edu.vn/Resources/Docs/SubDomain/daotao/CTDT%20K63/27.%20Ngành%20Hệ%20thống%20thông%20tin%20quản%20lý_CTĐT%202021.pdf) at the [National Economics University](https://www.neu.edu.vn).

+*After writing more and more I found out this sails JS is kinda "bad" if i want to be more flexible and use more third party package (I can only use Sails ecosystem which is really poor in resources).
+So this repo will be stopped written after I add a decent `product module` and `user-admin module` and I will went on NEST JS and use TypeScript*

 ## Project Goals 🎯

 The primary objectives of this project are: